 Potential customers should understand the importance of buying farm-direct.
 The alternative to a farm-direct CSA is one provided by food brokers, also known as farm cooperatives or alliances.
 A farm-direct CSA offers the freshest ingredients with minimal handling, and the grower receives all of the revenue.
 We are proud to run Western PA's preeminent CSA program.

 Small CSA Share vs. Large CSA Share

-A Non-Choice CSA is a lesser cost CSA share where the farm decides what goes in the box each week.
-The value of this share type is greater than a Choice CSA.
+A Traditional CSA is a lesser cost CSA share where the farm decides what goes in the box each week.
+The value of this share type is greater than a Full Choice CSA.
 The farm can plan without taking the unique needs of each customer in mind.
-A Non-Choice CSA improves farm efficiency and greatly reduces waste.
+A Traditional CSA improves farm efficiency and greatly reduces waste.
 We pass these savings onto the customer.
-Non-Choice CSA means you may receive an item here or there that you don't like.
+Full Choice CSA means you may receive an item here or there that you don't like.
 However, the value received is far greater than the cost.